tzenus/YouTube-HDR-Checker/README.md

 Edit the code to suit your needs:

-* SMTP server address, sender's email, email address and password for the sender's email.
+* SMTP server address for sender's email, recipient's email, email address and password for the sender's email.
 * Video URL
 * Time in seconds of the check interval